How to Rock a Party with Food Sensitivities

 When doling out the invites, ask if anyone has food sensitivities and make note of any.

 Consider what your food sensitive guests will be able to eat and if it would make for an enjoyable experience.
-Be empathetic.
+Try to be empathetic.
 Would you be happy spending six hours at a party where the only thing you can eat is the green salad?

 Reach out to your guests for feedback if you can.
-Ask whether certain recipes are okay for them to eat or if they have any suggestions how to make the menu allergy-friendly.
+Ask whether certain recipes are okay or if they have any suggestions.

 Use safe ingredients when preparing allergy-friendly recipes.
 When possible, save the labels from ingredients (or snap a photo on your phone) so that your guests can refer to them if necessary.

 If serving buffet style, let your guests with dietary restrictions serve themselves first.
-That way the most options are available to them (before a safe dish disappears!) and cross-contamination isn't an issue.
+That way they have the most options are available to them (before a safe dish disappears!) and cross-contamination isn't an issue.

 As a guest with food sensitivities...

 Remember — it's your job to keep yourself safe — not the host.
-So while it's okay to mention that you have dietary restrictions, don't make your host responsible for them.
+It's okay to mention that you have dietary restrictions, but your host is not responsible for them.

 Be thoughtful.
 Ask your host about the menu and what you can bring to contribute.
-Bring something that compliments the theme and formality of the occasion.
+Bring something that not only caters to your restrictions, but compliments the theme and formality of the occasion.
+Check out the 8SAFE Recipe Box, recipes Across the Web and Found in Cookbooks for inspiration.

-Bring a dish that tastes amazing.
-Do your part to debunk the myth that allergy-friendly food tastes like cardboard.
+Bring something that tastes amazing.
+Help debunk the myth that allergy-friendly food tastes like cardboard.
+It’ll help all of us in the long run.

 Bring back-up snacks.
 High-protein snacks will help take the edge off should you find yourself with little options.
-Stash them somewhere (like your bag or pocket) where you have easy access and can step away to discreetly eat them.
+Stash them somewhere (like your bag or pocket) where you have easy access and can step away to eat them discreetly.

 Practice gratitude.
 If someone goes out of their way to make a safe dish for you — eat it!
 And be sure to thank them.